nnesse/glbindify/Readme.md

 glbindify
 =========

-`glbindify` is a command line tool that generates C++ bindings for OpenGL, WGL, and GLX.
+glbindify is a command line tool that generates C++ bindings for OpenGL, WGL, and GLX.
 The generated bindings can then be included in your projects, eliminating the need to link to a seperate loader library.
 It supports generating bindings for compatibility contexts up to GL version 3.2 and core profile contexts for versions 3.3 to 4.5.
-The bindings are generated using the XML API specifications mainained by khronos so `glbindify` itself does not need to be updated to support new GL versions or extensions.
+The bindings are generated using XML API specifications mainained by khronos so only these XML files need to be updated to support new GL versions or extensions.

 Command line usage
 ------------------

-Generates C++ GL API bindings given the API name, the required version, and an optional list of extensions. `glbindify` will generate `glbindify_<api>.cpp` and `glbindify_<api>.hpp` where `<api>` is the name of the API passed to the command line.
+To generate bindings you must specify the API name, required version, and an optional list of extensions.
+The tool will generate `glbindify_<api>.cpp` and `glbindify_<api>.hpp` where `<api>` is the name of the API passed to the command line.

 Example: Generate GL bindings for OpenGL 3.3 with support for `EXT_texture_filter_anisotropic` and `EXT_direct_state_access` extensions